Connectivity graphs of uncertainty regions: Hardness Results for BCU

+For each clause, we create a gadget such as the one shown in Figure~\ref{fig:clausegadget}.
 We call the bold square in the clause gadget the \emph{core} square.
 For each of the 3 literals (a variable or its negation), there is a sequence of squares in the gadget, called an \emph{arm}.

 Observe that the core square can be $5$-connected to only a single arm, and once this arm is selected, the choice of points in its squares is \emph{fixed} in order for the squares to be $5$-connected.
 The choice of points within the other arms' squares is \emph{free} since they do not need to connect to the core point.
 These squares can be made connected to each other.